Poetry Form - The Tanka.

 Your Composition.

-2. Then add the rest (usually two lines) to create a new relationship, perhaps adding information about the internal, emotional state of the poet, to show what the opening lines signify to her.
+2. Then add the rest (usually two or three more lines) to create a new relationship, perhaps adding information about the internal, emotional state of the poet, to show what the opening lines signify to her.
 This lets the poet link nature and a feeling or emotion.

-4. At the pivot point, you put an image that is related both to the preceding lines (usually on an exterior subject) and the lines that follow the pivot and that are written on another (usually interior) subject.
+4. Optionally, at the pivot point, you add a third image that is related both to the preceding lines (usually on an exterior subject) and the lines that follow the pivot and that are written on another (usually interior) subject.
 Thus two images (one outer, one inner) could be connected by a third image.

-A Tanka tends to be lyrical, whereas a Haiku can be comparatively fragmented.
+A tanka tends to be lyrical, while a haiku can be comparatively fragmented.

 Jane Reichhold in Writing and Enjoying Haiku gives many important pointers, including: